omvatten/qdiv/docs/_build/html/_sources/Diversity calculations.rst.txt

 Returns a dataframe of pairwise Jaccard dissimilarities between samples.

-*tab* is a frequency table holding the read counts, typically object['tab']
+*tab* is a count table holding the read counts, typically object['tab']

+Note that Jaccard dissimilarity is the same as naive_beta(tab, q=0, dis=True, viewpoint='regional')

 .. code-block:: python